-Cell Phones
+Cell Phones and Watch Phones

-Students are allowed to bring phones to school, but phones must be kept in the student's backpack (off or silent) during the day.
+Students are allowed to bring cell phones to school, but cell phones must be kept in the student's backpack (off or silent) during the day.
 Students are not allowed to keep the phone in their possession during the day.
 If there is a legitimate reason to make a phone call home, students will be assisted by a faculty or staff member to call parents using a school phone.
 Students who abuse the cell phone rule will have their phones confiscated and returned at the discretion of the principal.
+Students whose watch pones become a distraction will be asked to take the watch phone to the office and returned at the discretion of the principal.

-- 1. Any cell phone use, including text messaging, during the school day, including after school and at Extended Care is prohibited. - 2.
-The use of cell phones and/or cameras to take pictures in restrooms, classrooms, playground, and other school/parish facilities at any time is prohibited. - 3.
-Any cell phone use, including text messaging, or use of cameras during a test shall be considered and treated as cheating. - 4.
+- 1. Any cell phone/watch phone use, including text messaging, during the school day, including after school and at Extended Care is prohibited. - 2.
+The use of cell phones/watch phones and/or cameras to take pictures in restrooms, classrooms, playground, and other school/parish facilities at any time is prohibited. - 3.
+Any cell phone/watch phone use, including text messaging, or use of cameras during a test shall be considered and treated as cheating. - 4.
 No harassment or threatening of individuals via cell phones is permitted. - 5.
-Cell phones may not be used for playing games, accessing the Internet or email, gambling, or making purchases of any kind. - 6.
+Cell phones/watch phones may not be used for playing games, accessing the Internet or email, gambling, or making purchases of any kind. - 6.
 If a parent needs to contact a student during the school day, such communication shall be through the school's office.